-Known for serving authentic Cantonese cuisine and handmade dim sum, Wing Lei Palace's tea tasting experience is certainly not to be missed.
-A feast of tea from all across China is meticulously selected by tea sommeliers, elevating Cantonese cuisine to a new level of finesse.
-The sumptuous décor in gold and white, together with emerald green creates a luxurious dining environment.
-The stunning Performance Lake, a blend of music, fire, colour and plumes of water dance allows guest to have an unforgettable dining experience.
+A new contemporary Jiangnan cuisine restaurant takes pride in serving signature dishes from Jiangsu and Zhejiang, as well as incorporating courses from Sichuan and Guangdong cuisines.
+The sumptuous décor in gold and emerald green creates a luxurious dining environment.
+The stunning Performance Lake, a blend of music, fire, colour, and plumes of water dance, allows guests to have an unforgettable dining experience.

-- Of, Wynn Palace, Avenida da Nave Desportiva, Taipa - (853) 8889 3663
+- ⊙ G/F, Wynn Palace, Avenida da Nave Desportiva, Taipa - www.wynnresortsmacau.com/en/wynn-palace/ dining/lakeview-palace - (853) 8889 3663